top of page

 Step 2: Look at the firm’s portfolio of investments to find close matches to your company.

 Step 3: Find the people that manage those investments for the firm.
-Sometimes they hold board seats or are board advisors, sometimes not.
+Sometimes they hold

 Step 4: Once you zero-in on your short-list of contacts, research their backgrounds, read their articles, listen to their podcasts and build an understanding of their potential interest in your space.